mikhail-matrosov/trickshots-manual/manual.md

 `is_deactivated(obj)` Returns boolean if the object is deactivated - stopped moving and rests in one place.
 This works independently from Blender's deactivation option of a rigid body.

 `least_squares(expr)` Constructs a Task for the solver to minimize sum of squares of the given expression, which might be an array or a single number.
-The task doesn't force the solver to find an exact minimum and doesn't block the scenario, but the solver will prefer solutions with lower norm of the expression.
+The task doesn't force the solver to find an exact minimum and doesn't block the scenario, but the solver will prefer solutions with a lower norm of the expression.
 This can be used to guide the solver to a specific solution.
-See an example of usage in [bottle flip](https://github.com/mikhail-matrosov/trickshots-examples/)
+See a usage example in [bottle flip](https://github.com/mikhail-matrosov/trickshots-examples/)

 `set_avel(obj, vector)` Sets the object's angular velocity for the current frame.
 Vector is an axis-angle velocity in global space.